LucilaAldana/customer-insights-menu-performance-cafe/README.md

 ### customer-insights-menu-performance-cafe

-# Customer Insights and Menu Performance Analysis for Taste of the World Café
+# Customer Insights & Menu Performance Analysis for Taste of the World Café

 ## by Lucila Aldana Quiñonez | Marketing Data Analyst